 AAA Editor Notes

 An 8-acre garden is laced with walking trails and features interpretive stations (there are more hiking trails on the north side of the complex).
 Weather too hot for a walk?
 Hop aboard the preserve's replica trackless train, which tire-wheels you on a narrated, 20-minute tour along the 2.2-mile Exploration Loop Trail.
-A butterfly habitat is open seasonally.

 Guided tours are available.
 Food is available.
 Time: Allow 2 hours minimum.